StreetScout

 Where is Sorrento (WA)?

-Sorrento (WA) is a suburb of Western Australia, Australia.
+Sorrento (WA) is a suburb of Western Australia, Australia, in the Joondalup local government area.

 What is the population of Sorrento (WA)?